abipalli/semioverse/README.md

 # Oxels!

 Oxels are **Organizational Elements**.
-The concept originates from and has been heavily explored at the experimental organization collective **[Xorg](https://xorg.how)** 🚀🧑‍🔬.
+The concept originates from and has been heavily explored at the experimental organizations collective **[Xorg](https://xorg.how)** 🚀🧑‍🔬.
 While this repository only represents one branch of what Oxels can be, framing it in this way has been conducive to creative thinking 💡🎨.
 (In the past we have reffered to Oxels as Cards).

 In the context of this program, Oxels are a transformative data structure that revolutionizes the way we compose, weave, program, and interpret networks of relationships.
-An Oxel is not just a node; it's a perspective, a point of view within a complex, semio-dimensional relational graph.
+An Oxel is not just a node; it's a perspective, a point of view within a semio-dimensional relational graph.
 It can hold any data type, even other Oxels, enabling intricate and dynamic interconnections.

 Oxels come alive with their metaphoric capabilities allowing us to make metaphorical jumps across seemingly disparate concepts.
-When navigating this network, an Oxel can 'dive' into another Oxel, tracing the metaphoric pathways that bind them together.
+When navigating this network, an Oxel can trace the metaphoric pathways that bind it.
 This mirrors human cognition, turning Oxels into a playground for computational creativity.
 Oxels are both a vessel to navigate the semioverse, as well as that which makes up its structure 🚢🧩🌐.

 Oxels are more than a data structure.
 They're a semiotic game element, a tool for modeling and navigating interconnected and unfolding concepts and relationships.
 Whether you're crafting a game, exploring a social network, or constructing a semio-dimensional grammar, the Oxel is your key 🔑 to unlocking new depths of understanding and connection.
 Oxels effectively allow us to move beyond the linearity of the literary form itself!
 Welcome to the Semioverse, where Oxels are the language and the landscape!